prben/vpngater/README.md

 # vpngater

-Fetches preferred highspeed OpenVPN hosts file from VPNGate project and configures the same for your machine.
+Fetches preferred !!FREE!! highspeed OpenVPN hosts file from VPNGate project and configures the same for your machine.

 ## Usage of vpngate:
     -latency int